timoconnnor/PortfolioOptimization/README.md

 ## Getting Started

-To get started with our portfolio optimization tool, follow these steps:
+To get started with my portfolio optimization tool, follow these steps:

 1. **Clone the Repository:** Clone this repository to your local machine using the following command: